Spreadsheet Chart Overview

 - Data Label - identifies a data point with its actual value.

-- Gridlines - a series of horizontal and vertical lines running across the plot area.
+- Gridlines - a series of horizontal and vertical lines that run across the plot area.
 You can add gridlines to a chart to improve its readability.

 End users can use commands on the Chart Tools contextual tab to apply one of the predefined chart layouts or manually select elements to display on a chart.